DrWh0286/be-permissions/README.md

 This holds the host to the remote repository from where the synchronization should be used.

+## Todo

+* Create a backend module to provide a manual compare and overrule import after deployment to remove permissions in case of deploy_processing 'extend'.
+* Respect subgroups.
+* Add a tsconfig file to export to also store user TSconfig for be_groups in vcs.

 ## Migrations

 ### Update to > 0.6.0